Hexelena/agt-backend/README.md

 The "Alpha" version works.
 You can make requests and use both precise and rough mode.
 Currently it is still limited to ascii words.

 ## TODO
 Transform incoming requests to the internal ascii representation.
 That includes greek inputs.
 Maybe some small changes on the internal representation are necessary (e.g. ch -> c).
 Some frontend would be nice >.<.

 ## How it works
 The website [operone.de](http://operone.de) has a [section](http://operone.de/altspr/wadinhalt.html) with an ancient greek dictionary.
 [dbgen.py](dbgen/dbgen.py) scrapes all the entries and writes them into a sqlite database.
 The node server then accesses the database and provides a REST-API.
-A rough scheme of how this is works:
+A rough scheme of how this works:
 <img src="concept/concept.png" width=700px>